-And since the strumming pattern more or less repeats throughout the song, you'll probably be able to learn it relatively quickly.
-If you primarily play acoustic rock or want to work on playing and singing at the same time, this unforgettable Tom Petty song is a great choice to start with.
+And since the strumming pattern more or less repeats throughout the song, you’ll probably be able to learn it relatively quickly.
+If you primarily play acoustic rock or want to work on playing and singing simultaneously, this unforgettable Tom Petty song is a great choice to start with.

-The Van Halen track "You Really Got Me" (Video below left) is one of the best easy rock songs for beginners to learn, too.
-This tutorial (Video below right) takes you through a beginner-friendly version of the song.
-Since it's not quite as complex as so many other Van Halen songs, it's ideal for beginner rockers who want to start honing their style and power chord techniques.
+The Van Halen track “You Really Got Me” (Video below left) is one of the best easy rock songs for beginners to learn, too.
+This tutorial (Video below right) takes you through a beginner-friendly song version.
+Since it’s not quite as complex as so many other Van Halen songs, it’s ideal for beginner rockers who want to start honing their style and power chord techniques.